Saturday, December 8, 2018

 BOB LARKIN: The Quintessential Illustrator

-AFTER I posted the second of my two features on Lou Feck in January of 2014 I received an unexpected call from Bob Larkin, who graciously filled me in on the details of his late friend's life and career while also explaining the circumstances behind the pseudonym Zorin.
-Bob also answered questions about his own career as a paperback and magazine cover artist during the late 20th Century, an extraordinary period for painted illustration, the essence of which will never be repeated ever again.
+AFTER I posted the second of my two features on Lou Feck in January of 2014 I received an unexpected call from Bob Larkin, who graciously filled me in on the details about his late friend's life and career while also explaining the circumstances behind Feck's pseudonym Zorin.
+Bob also answered questions about his own amazing career as a paperback and magazine cover artist during the late 20th century, an extraordinary period for painted illustration, the essence of which will never be repeated ever again.
 Bob's call quickly turned into one of the most rewarding conversations I've ever had about the business of commercial illustration and publishing.

-I expressed then to Bob that I wanted to do a post about his cover art, perhaps emphasizing his Wagons West covers for Bantam, the numbers of which he had understandably lost count of because he produced so many over such a long span of time.
+I expressed to Bob that I wanted to do an article about his cover art, perhaps emphasizing his Wagons West covers for Bantam, the numbers of which he had understandably lost count of because he produced so many over such a long span of time (Bob speculated that he has produced over thirty thousand sketches, drawings and paintings since turning professional).
 And so here it is at long last, more than two years after my initial pledge.
-But finding examples in presentable condition proved harder than anticipated, so I'm only going to showcase a few of the better ones I've collected, interspersed with some of Bob's other great mainstream covers.
-And I do mean great!
-Keep in mind that Bob is generally associated with the realms of the fantastic; Star Trek, Star Wars, Doc Savage, science-fiction, sword & sorcery, horror, humor, superheroes and movie posters are what helped give rise to his status as one of America's premier illustrators, and rightly so, his works in those areas are phenomenal and iconic, but I tend to favor his non-fantastical covers even more, and I trust you will understand why I do when you start scrolling down.
+But finding Wagons West examples in presentable condition proved harder than anticipated, so I'm going to only showcase a few of the better ones I've collected, framed by some of Bob's other great mainstream covers--and I do mean great!
+Keep in mind that Bob is generally associated with the realms of the fantastic; Star Trek, Star Wars, Doc Savage, Marvel superheroes, science-fiction, sword & sorcery, horror, humor and movie posters are what helped give rise to his status as one of America's premier illustrators, and rightly so, his works in those areas are phenomenal and iconic, but I tend to favor his non-fantastical covers even more, and I trust you will understand why I do when you start scrolling down.

 Bob Larkin entered the paperback cover art business in the mid-1970's, finding work with secondary publishers like Manor, Magnum, Belmont and Leisure.
-Then the majors came calling, Avon, Bantam, Dell, etc, and over the next thirty years Bob's distinctive style of dynamic realism would embellish not only their 'fantastics', but scores of their action, adventure, crime, historical, western and juvenile paperbacks, creating an incredible body of work that is rivaled by only the best and most productive of his peers.
+Soon after that the majors came calling; Avon, Bantam, Dell, etc, and over the next thirty years Bob's distinctive style of dynamic realism would embellish not only their 'fantastics', but scores of their action, adventure, crime, historical, western and juvenile paperbacks, creating an incredible body of work that is rivaled by only the best and most productive of his peers.

-Slade's Marauder: "Banned from half the ports in the West Indies, they were the pleasure-seeking, rowdy crew of the rusting freighter, Tinkerbelle.
+SLADE'S MARAUDER (Bantam, 1981): 'Banned from half the ports in the West Indies, they were the pleasure-seeking, rowdy crew of the rusting freighter, Tinkerbelle.
 And their captain, Lincoln Slade, was notorious.
 He was the biggest sinner of them all.
 Then life changed one steamy afternoon in 1939.
 They found themselves sailing through a sea of wreckage.
 Dead bodies floated among the debris of an innocent cruise ship---men, women and children, savagely slain by a German warship disguised to look like a merchant vessel.
 When the three surviving women boarded his ship, Slade had a blinding insight, a moment of truth when he found his purpose---to track down Hitler's ship and destroy it.
 Now Slade's men were transformed from scruffy bums to men with an impossible quest.
-Through the tropical seas they sailed, stalking the German man-of-war, hounding it ruthlessly, determined to stop it against all odds."
+Through the tropical seas they sailed, stalking the German man-of-war, hounding it ruthlessly, determined to stop it against all odds.'

-Barrington's Women "Tough lieutenant Colonel Charles Barrington has an impossible job: Protect fifty tons of Norwegian gold bullion from the ruthless Nazi commando unit the "Sky Wolves."
+BARRINGTON'S WOMEN (Bantam, 1983): 'Tough lieutenant Colonel Charles Barrington has an impossible job: Protect fifty tons of Norwegian gold bullion from the ruthless Nazi commando unit the "Sky Wolves."
 Barrington has six days to conceive, organize, and implement a counterattack.
 What he comes up with is nothing short of genius.
 Barrington recruits thirty-one women from the village of Borgas.
 He relentlessly trains them how to kill with knife and noose, how to wield firearms at close range, and how to deceive the Nazis with feminine wiles, then slip a dagger into their hearts.
-They are honed to a fin-tempered steel, primed to test their murderous skills....eager to kill, ready to die."
+They are honed to a fin-tempered steel, primed to test their murderous skills....eager to kill, ready to die.'

-"Son of a trapper and an Indian princess, Latigo vowed he would never again draw blood after the carnage of the Civil War.
+LATIGO 1, TRACKDOWN (Popular, 1981): 'Son of a trapper and an Indian princess, Latigo vowed he would never again draw blood after the carnage of the Civil War.
 Then he returned to find his home a smouldering ruin and his folks forever silent, murdered by a ruthless railroad tycoon and his hired guns.
-That was the day Latigo hit the trail to vengeance...the day a legend was born in the Montana hills... "
+That was the day Latigo hit the trail to vengeance...the day a legend was born in the Montana hills... '

 CLICK ON IMAGE TO ENLARGE